-- Every insolvency professional (2) shall abide by the following code of conduct: - - to take reasonable care and (a) diligence while performing his duties; - (b) to comply with all requirements and terms and conditions specified in the byelaws of the insolvency professional agency of which he is a member; and - (e) to perform his functions in such manner and subject to such conditions as may be specified."

-4.6 The DC further notes that the certificate of registration granted to an IP is subject to the condition that he should follow at all times the provisions of the Code and Regulations and the bye-laws of Insolvency Professional Agency of which the IP is a member and also follow the Code of Conduct specified in the First Schedule to the IP Regulations.
-In this regard, clauses(a) and (h) of regulation 7 (2) of the IP Regulations provide as follows:

-- "7.
-Certificate of registration.

-- (2) The registration shall be subject to the conditions that the insolvency professional shall -

-- (a) at all times abide by the
+- (2) Every insolvency professional shall abide by the following code of conduct: - - (a) to take reasonable care and diligence while performing his duties; - (b) to comply with all requirements and terms and conditions specified in the byelaws of the insolvency professional agency of which he is a member; and - (e) to perform his functions in such manner and subject to such conditions as may be specified." - 4.6 The DC further notes that the certificate of registration granted to an IP is subject to the condition that he should follow at all times the provisions of the Code and Regulations and the bye-laws of Insolvency Professional Agency of which the IP is a member and also follow the Code of Conduct specified in the First Schedule to the IP Regulations.
+In this regard, clauses(a) and (h) of regulation 7 (2) of the IP Regulations provide as follows: - "7.
+Certificate of registration. - (2) The registration shall be subject to the conditions that the insolvency professional shall - - (a) at all times abide by the

-Code, rules, regulations, and guidelines thereunder and the bye-laws of the insolvency professional agency with which he is enrolled;

-(h) abide by the Code of Conduct specified in the First Schedule to these Regulations;"

-4.7 Section 208(2) of the Code provides that every IP shall take reasonable care and diligence while performing his duties and to perform his functions in such manner and subject to such conditions as may be specified.
-Further, the Code of Conduct specified in the First Schedule of the IP regulations enumerates a list of code of conduct for insolvency professionals including maintaining of integrity and professional service, representation of correct facts and correcting misapprehension, not to conceal material information and not to act with mala fide or with negligence.

-5. In the present matter, the DC notes that, Mr. Somani had given his written consent to CoC in its meeting held on 22nd November 2019 to act as Liquidator in terms of Section 34(4) and accordingly the same was filed with NCLT on 28th November 2019 prior to the requirement of AFA for accepting or undertaking assignment under Regulation 7A of the IP Regulations which came into effect from 1st January 2020, i.e., after 31st December 2019.
-The Hon'ble NCLT, Principal Bench, had passed the Liquidation was confirmed as Liquidator based on his "Written Consent to act as Liquidator" and also on the recommendation of CoC.
+- Code, rules, regulations, and guidelines thereunder and the bye-laws of the insolvency professional agency with which he is enrolled; - (h) abide by the Code of Conduct specified in the First Schedule to these Regulations;" - 4.7 Section 208(2) of the Code provides that every IP shall take reasonable care and diligence while performing his duties and to perform his functions in such manner and subject to such conditions as may be specified.
+Further, the Code of Conduct specified in the First Schedule of the IP regulations enumerates a list of code of conduct for insolvency professionals including maintaining of integrity and professional competence for rendering professional service, representation of correct facts and correcting misapprehension, not to conceal material information and not to act with mala fide or with negligence. - 5.
+In the present matter, the DC notes that, Mr. Somani had given his written consent to CoC in its meeting held on 22nd November 2019 to act as Liquidator in terms of Section 34(4) and accordingly the same was filed with NCLT on 28th November 2019 prior to the requirement of AFA for accepting or undertaking assignment under Regulation 7A of the IP Regulations which came into effect from 1st January 2020, i.e., after 31st December 2019.
+The Hon'ble NCLT, Principal Bench, had passed the Liquidation